Affiliate links on Android Authority may earn us a commission. Learn more.

 Most Garmin watches cost hundreds of dollars, but buying one is also a good investment.
 Garmin produces long-lasting quality products and has a great track record of updating watches over time.
 They also regularly roll out new and useful features to older devices.
 With a Garmin device, you rarely feel obligated to upgrade too early.

-No device is truly waterproof but most Garmin devices are water-resistant to 5 ATM.
+No device is truly waterproof, but most Garmin devices are water-resistant to 5 ATM.
 Apple Watches Series 2 and newer can be used in shallow water for activities such as swimming.
-However, they are not built for scuba diving, or activities involving high-velocity water.
-The Apple Watch Ultra features the most water resistance with EN13319 certification for diving and increased water resistance to WR100 (water pressure up to 100 meters/333 feet).
+However, they are not built for scuba diving or high-velocity water activities.
+The Apple Watch Ultra and Ultra 2 feature the most water resistance with EN13319 certification for diving and increased water resistance to WR100 (water pressure up to 100 meters/333 feet).

 To pair your Garmin watch and iPhone, download the Garmin Connect app for iOS.
 Once it is downloaded, open the app and follow the onscreen prompts.